ArtikGz/Assembly-Compilation/README.md

 This repository is for posting some scripts I learn to do with assembly on x86_64 Linux.<br/>

 ## Compilation
-If you want to try someone you will only need yasm to compile them and execute the build.sh in each folder.
+If you want to try any of this you will only need yasm to compile them and execute the build.sh in each folder.